alettieri/itil-notes/ServiceDesign.md

 ## Service Design Package

 Defines a set of design constraints
-Package is passed to -> Service Transition
+Package is passed to &rarr; Service Transition

 Solution space is defined within constraints.